-In the MasterChef Junior episode entitled “Room Service/Junior Edition” the young chefs takeover the kitchen for breakfast service in a high end hotel.
+In the MasterChef Junior episode entitled “Room Service/Junior Edition” the chefs take over the kitchen in a high-end, hotel for breakfast service.
 After the team challenge, the chefs return to the MasterChef kitchen.
-The packed two hour episode included a pressure test, along with a mystery box and an elimination challenge.
+The packed two-hour episode included a pressure test, along with a mystery box and an elimination challenge.

 MasterChef Junior Recap: Double Dipping with the Ramseys>>>

 The judges split the junior chefs into teams of six for a breakfast team challenge at the Los Angeles Hilton Hotel.
 Evan is the captain of the Blue Team and picks Avery, Ariana, Henry, Olivia, and Remy to work within the challenge.
 Mikey in turn oversees the Red Team which includes Pierce, Cade, Beni, Emily, Anthony, and Quani.
 As Gordon expedites for the Blue Team and Christina expedites orders coming out of the kitchen for the Red Team, Joe delivers the room service orders and explains the challenge and grading criteria to the guests.
 The winners of the challenge gain safety and avoid the pressure test challenge and elimination.

 The Blue Team’s execution of breakfast is almost flawless.
 Guests rave about the fluffiness of their pancakes and their breakfast sandwiches.
 When a sticky waffle threatens to cost the Blue Team their perfect service, Christina and Evan reel the team in long enough to complete the order and finish their orders.
 After service ends, Evan says he’s sure they’ve won because they got out every plate, unlike the other team.
 And he’s right.